larsoyd/ArchLinuxTutorials/arch_awesomewm_tutorial.md

-# Complete Arch Linux Tutorial (GNOME + AwesomeWM w/ Automounting Partitions)
+# Complete Arch Linux Tutorial (AwesomeWM w/ Automounting Partitions)

 This is a Arch installation guide for the awesome window manager on Arch Linux.